pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup-offline.md

 tiup dm display dm-test
 ```

-Expected output includes the instance ID, role, host, listening port, and status (because the cluster is not started yet, so the status is `Down`/`inactive`), and directory information.
+Expected output includes the instance ID, role, host, listening port, and status (because the cluster is not started yet, so the status is `Down`/`inactive`), and directory information of the `dm-test` cluster.

-## Step 6: Start the TiDB cluster
+## Step 7: Start the TiDB cluster

 {{< copyable "shell-regular" >}}